Androser420/sysmol24/README.md

 - `https://raw.githubusercontent.com/Androser420/sysmol24/refs/heads/main/theme/flavors/personal.theme.css`

 ### modules
-you can now spice up your theme/flavor with add-ons inside the `/theme/modules` folder!
+you can now spice up your flavor with add-ons inside the `/theme/modules` folder!
-if you've picked one you like, simply insert it to the top of the code as usual.
+if you've picked one you like, simply insert them as usual.
 - e.g. `@import url('https://raw.githubusercontent.com/Androser420/sysmol24/refs/heads/main/theme/modules/extra-collapsible.css');`
+- *or just install it through the link itself*

 ---

-More to come, pull requests are very appreciated!
+More to come, suggestions and pull requests are very appreciated!